 Results of dynamic sweep experiments

 The results of the dynamic frequency and amplitude sweep experiments are presented in this section.
 These are the results of the procedures created in steps 2.8.2 - 2.8.5.
-Low-torque limit for oscillatory frequency sweep and amplitude sweep of the GR mucus with 400 mg/mL concentration is marked in Figures 6A, B.
+The low-torque limits for oscillatory frequency sweep and amplitude sweep of the GR mucus with 400 mg/mL concentration is marked in Figures 6A, B.

-The frequency sweep data (Figure 6A) were acquired within an angular frequency range, 6.28≤ ω≤125.66 rad s-1 at a constant oscillatory strain amplitude of 0.01.
+The frequency sweep data (Figure 6A) were acquired for an angular frequency range, 6.28≤ ω≤125.66 rad s-1 at a constant oscillatory strain amplitude of 0.01.
+The angular frequency value, 6.28 rad/s (1 Hz) was chosen as an approximate frequency of motion of palatal folds in the interstices of the gill rakers and marked in Figure 6A.
 The choice of the strain amplitude value was derived from the linear viscoelastic region ascertained in protocol step 2.7.
-Most of these data fell within the low-torque limit and were unsuitable for physical interpretation.
+In Figure 6A, two potential lower limits of the low-torque regime were calculated using strain amplitudes of 0.01 and 0.001 (γ0), and minimum torques of 2x10-9 Nm and 10 x 10-9 Nm (Tmin, See Table 1.), respectively.
+The data presented in Figure 6A start at the approximated frequency of palatal fold motion (1 Hz or 6.28 rad/s) and increase to higher angular frequencies that are beyond the scope for physical interpretation in this study.
+Hence, these data were not analyzed further, as they require a more detailed parametric investigation of strain amplitude and palatal fold motion frequency.

 The amplitude sweep data (Figure 6B) were acquired at a fixed angular frequency (ω) of 6.28 rad/s (1 Hz).
-The angular frequency was chosen by estimating the possible mastication frequency involving the motion of palatal folds in the interstices of the gill rakers.
 It should be noted that the amplitude sweep data were not affected by the low-torque regime of the instrumentation (Figure 6B).
 Hence, these data were further analyzed for all three mucus concentrations (100 mg/mL, 200 mg/mL and 400 mg/mL) to determine the extent of viscoelasticity and yielding behavior.

 The graphical representation shown in Figure 4 was used as a guideline for extended analysis of the amplitude sweep experiments.
 The results of three mucus solutions with concentrations 100 mg/mL, 200 mg/mL and 400 mg/mL are discussed below.

 The result for 100 mg/mL mucus concentration (Figure 7A), shows that at low oscillation stresses 0.01≤σ≤0.1 Pa the storage and loss moduli (G’ and G”) overlapped significantly.
 At oscillation stresses greater than 0.1 Pa, the storage modulus declines, indicating lower elasticity.
 The loss modulus, representative of viscosity, remains constant in the full range of oscillation stress 0.01≤σ≤0.5 Pa.
-This phenomenon can be attributed to a Newtonian fluid-like behavior and is in agreement with the constant apparent viscosity of the 100 mg/mL mucus concentration (Figure 7A Figure 8A,B).
+This phenomenon can be attributed to a Newtonian fluid-like behavior and is in agreement with the constant apparent viscosity of the 100 mg/mL mucus concentration (Figure 7A and Figures 8A,B).
 The corresponding phase angle (δ) data show that at moderate and high oscillation stresses 0.05≤σ≤0.3 Pa, the values vary between 55˚ and 70˚ (Figure 7D).
-It can, therefore, be inferred that the 100 mg/mL mucus solution demonstrates fluid-like behavior, with negligible apparent yield stress.
+It can therefore be inferred that the 100 mg/mL mucus solution demonstrates fluid-like behavior, with negligible apparent yield stress.